cloudmesh-community/book/chapters/sd-card.md

 * <https://etcher.io/>

-and chse to download it for Windows.
+and chose to download it for Windows.
 You have a couple of options and we recommend that you use the 64 bit Installer version if your OS supports it.
 Once you download it, start Etcher and select the unzipped Raspbian image file.
 Now select the drive of the SD